nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-When the record of the immunization was created on the clinical system.
+This is the date the immunisation was entered on the clinical system.
+This may be an audit trail date or equivalent for the record.
+If the immunisation has been transfered by GP2GP this **SHOULD** be the recorded date from the original record entry from the originating system.

 ### extension[vaccinationProcedure]